-If there's one thing we've learned this school year, it's this: We need to consistently and frequently check-in on students' social-emotional learning (SEL), well-being, and mental health.
+If there's one thing we've learned from the pandemic, it's this: We need to consistently and frequently check in on students' social-emotional learning (SEL), well-being, and mental health.

-Social-emotional check-ins are an emerging practice that schools and districts are using to gather quick student feedback and deliver in-the-moment support to students.
+Social-emotional check-ins are an emerging practice that schools and districts use to gather quick student feedback, get to know students, and deliver in-the-moment supports.
 Typically done via surveys, SEL check-ins are perfect to include during morning meetings, small group interventions, lunch bunches, or general class time.

-Weekly or daily SEL check-ins not only elevate student voice—but can also help students gain awareness of their emotions and work on core CASEL competencies like self-awareness, social awareness, and responsible decision-making.
+Weekly or daily SEL check-ins not only elevate student voice—they can also help students gain awareness of their emotions and work on core CASEL competencies like self-awareness, social awareness, and responsible decision-making.

 Before you set up your first SEL check-in, we recommend reflecting on the following questions.
 This will ensure that your overall check-in strategy matches student needs and aligns to school and district goals.